IvynNdhlovu/My-AWS-restart-journey/README.md

 - What I have learned about core cloud computing concepts
 ## Databases
 - A demonstration of what I have learned about databases
+## Networking
+- This section shows what I have learned about networking concepts